 For over fifteen years, Dr. Stacey Greenwell has served the University of Kentucky Libraries in several roles, including Associate Dean for Academic Affairs and Research, Head of the Information Commons (the Hub), and Head of Desktop Support.
-In January 2017, she began working with the information literacy and assessment department teaching instruction sessions, providing instructional design support, supporting student success initiatives, and working on research projects, including co-authoring the forthcoming second edition of Academic Librarianship.
+In January 2017, she began working with the information literacy and assessment department as the Instructional Design Librarian, teaching instruction sessions, providing instructional design support, supporting student success initiatives, and working on research projects, including co-authoring the forthcoming second edition of Academic Librarianship.
+She was also named the library liaison to the Lewis Honors College and the Library Science Master's Program.

 As Associate Dean for Academic Affairs and Research for six years, she was administratively responsible for all public services based in the William T. Young Library (reference, information literacy, information commons, circulation, interlibrary loan, audio-visual services) as well as nine branch locations.
 Prior to that, for four years she was the Head of the Information Commons (the Hub), a vibrant, collaborative student space which combined a technology help desk and computer lab with traditional library reference services.
 She was also the library liaison to the English Department.
 She began her UK career in Desktop Support, providing technology management and technical consultation to library employees.
 She has served on numerous committees, most notably as a past chair of the campus Academic Computing Committee and a past chair of the University Libraries Faculty Council.